Damnation: Christianity

-In most forms of Western Christian belief, damnation to hell is what humanity deserves for its sins.
-Catholic and many Protestant denominations hold that human sin is the product of the fall of man of Adam and Eve in the book of Genesis.
+In many forms of Western Christian belief, damnation is what humanity deserves for its sins.
+Catholic and many Protestant denominations hold that human sin is the product of the fall of man of Adam and Eve in the Book of Genesis.
 In some Christian denominations, only the sins that the Ten Commandments describe cause damnation, but others apply more strict terms.
 The reasons for being damned have varied widely through the centuries, with little consistency between different forms of Christianity (i.e., Catholic or Protestant).
 "Sins" ranging from murder to dancing have been said to lead to damnation.

-Christian denominations have differing views on soteriology, but a mainstream view is that believers can only escape damnation by salvation from Jesus Christ.
-One conception is of suffering and denial of entrance to Heaven, often described in the book of Revelation as burning in a Lake of Fire.
-Another conception, derived from the scripture about Gehenna is simply that people will be discarded (burned), as being unworthy of preservation by God.
+Christian denominations have differing views on soteriology, but a mainstream view is that believers can only escape damnation by salvation through Jesus Christ.
+One conception is of suffering and denial of entrance to Heaven, often described as burning in a Lake of Fire.
+Another conception, derived from the scripture about Gehenna, is simply that people will be discarded, due to being unworthy of preservation by God.

 Opinions in the Eastern Orthodox church differ on this subject matter.
 Question 383 of the Philaret Drozdov catechism asks: "What will be the lot of unbelievers and transgressors?
 Answer: They will be given over to everlasting death – that is, to everlasting fire, to everlasting torment, with the devils.
 Proof: Whosoever was not found written in the book of life was cast into the lake of fire.
 Rev. xx.
 15. And, That is the second death.
 Rev. xx.
 14. Depart from me, ye cursed, into everlasting fire, prepared for the devil and his angels.
 Matt. xxv.
 41. And these shall go away into everlasting punishment, but the righteous into life eternal.
 Matt. xxv 46.
 It is better for thee to enter into the kingdom of God with one eye, than having two eyes to be cast into hell fire: where their worm dieth not, and the fire is not quenched.
 Mark ix.
 47, 48."